MouhebGhabri/RHCSA-Training/UnderstaningAndUsingEssentialsTools.md

 5. Delete the `files` directory by using `rmdir files`.
 This will only work if the directory is empty.
 6. To remove a non-empty directory, you can use `rm -r files`.
 Be sure to confirm that the directory contains no important files before doing this.
 ```
-Here’s a refined version of your content on understanding hard links, symbolic links, and managing archives in Linux, focusing on clarity and organization:

----

 ## Understanding Hard Links